FlyingEwok/install-jdk-on-steam-deck/README.md

     * `JAVA_HOME`: Points to your chosen default version (with smart recommendations)
     * `PATH`: Adds each version's `bin` directory so all executables are available

 **Multi-Version Support**: You can install multiple JDK versions side-by-side.
 Each version gets its own directory and environment variables, allowing you to easily switch between Java versions for different projects.
+The script also supports installing all supported JDK versions at once for maximum compatibility.

 By adding the variables to `.profile` instead of `.bashrc` we ensure to be more "shell agnostic", so if you run a script in another shell like `sh` or launch a graphical program, it should read the environment variables defined there.